 In closing, may the Holy Spirit give you wisdom to align yourselves with godly spiritual leaders who love Jesus and His Word, honor the local church, and never show inclinations to preach, market, or peddle God’s Word for profit.
 And avoid those who do make merchandise of God’s people.
 Jesus twice cleansed the temple of the merchandisers in the first century.
 And He is fully able to deal appropriately with those in the 21st century who minister to God’s flock “for shameful gain” (1 Peter 5:2, Amplified).
 Meanwhile, focus your love, your energies, your commitment, and your financial support on the Bible-believing, Jesus-honoring local church where the Lord has planted you.
 "For where your treasure is, there will your heart be also" (Matthew 6:21).

-DISCLAIMER: Some may be wondering: But pastor Jim, isn't there significant personal profit potential in a widely-read website like yours?
-Lest there be any unanswered questions or suspicions about this website's finances, let me reply to that.
+DISCLAIMER from Pastor Jim Feeney: Some may be wondering: But pastor Jim, isn't there significant personal profit potential in a widely-read website like yours?
+[2022 statistic: we receive about 60,000 visitors each month] Lest there be any unanswered questions or suspicions about this website's finances, let me reply to that.
 From our beginnings in 2004 I have followed the Lord’s specific personal word to me: “Freely you have received; freely give.”
-From personal funds I pay the expenses (software, hosting, domain name, etc.).
+From my personal funds I pay the expenses (software, hosting, domain name, etc.).
 We receive no revenue.
 We accept no paid advertising.
 And I ask for no donations.
 It is my joy and privilege to offer biblical preaching and teaching without charge to you, my much-appreciated readers.
 And our copyright specifically allows the free use of our materials for noncommercial purposes to further the spread of God's holy Word.

 Subscribe (always free)

 Gifts of the Holy Spirit

 Power of God